mdshi/api-gateway-cognito-examples/README.md

-Example applications accessing the API Gateway using AWA Cognito Auth
+Example applications accessing the API Gateway using AWS Cognito Auth